Bareh Kheyreh

-Bareh Kheyreh (بره خيره, also Romanized as Bara Khaireh, Bareh-ye Kheyreh, Bare-Xeyre, Berah Kheyreh; also known as Bard-e Kheyreh) is a village in Boluran Rural District, Darb-e Gonbad District, Kuhdasht County, Lorestan Province, Iran.
-At the 2006 census, its population was 153, in 33 families.
+Bareh Kheyreh (بره خيره) (Note: Also romanized as Bareh-ye Kheyreh and Berah Kheyreh; also known as Bara Khaireh, Bard-e Kheyreh, and Bare-Xeyre) is a village in Boluran Rural District of Darb-e Gonbad District in Kuhdasht County, Lorestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 153 in 33 households.
+The following census in 2011 counted 170 people in 40 households.
+The 2016 census measured the population of the village as 166 people in 46 households.